niradler/webpack-boilerplate/README.md

-# Webpack boilerplate
+# Webpack Boilerplate
-An ideal project setup for any project using Webpack
+Webpack boilerplate is a common way to configure webpack for general porpose project.
+- es2015+
+- hot reload
+- and many more

 # Setup
 - clone the repo